A brief history of the band plus

 In 2014 Alan Duguid joined the band as MD and lead the band to several contest wins and very close 3rd

 place finishes at the Area contest narrowly missing invitations to the national Finals.
-Allan made a fine
+Alan made a fine

 contribution to the band's outlook and gave the band many new challenges.
 One such new experience

-was to lead the band for the closing concert at the prestigious 2016 Thaxted Music Festival.
+giving the closing concert for the prestigious 2016 Thaxted Music Festival.

-The end of 2016 sees the return of Jeremy Wise and the band has now managed to reach the 2017
+The end of 2016 sees the return of Jeremy Wise and the band reaching the 2017 National Finals and

-The band are the current holders of the London & Southern Counties region championship contest and
+The band competes annually at the London & Southern Counties region championship contest and have

-The band competes in several other main contests in the year that take us across the country to contests
+The band competes in other contests in the year that take us across the country to contests at

-at Skegness, Stevenage, Blackpool, and Kettering.
-We also enter the English National contest as
+Skegness, Stevenage, Blackpool, and Kettering for the English National contest.

 When the stage adaptation of the film 'Brassed Off' came to London at the Olivier Stage at The National